clitetailor/react-epic/docs/LiftBehindTheScene.md

                    state3 <-
 ```

 Haskell states run inside a closure (a state loop), `runState` project values and actions into state loop.
 It triggers the state change, toggle between states.
-And finally, with some kind of magic, `getState` project the state value out of the loop.
+And finally, with some kind of magical way, `getState` project the state value out of the loop.

-So if i'm not wrong, the lift function work the same way with `runState` (Please correct me if i'm wrong).
-So if you don't might, i might translate the following piece of code:
+So if i'm not wrong, the lift function works the same way with `runState` (Please correct me if i'm wrong).
+So if you don't might, i will translate the following piece of code:

 ```jsx
 addTodo$.next('Have a breakfast')